TermiT/Flycut/readme.md

 ***For OSX 10.13 and older use DRM-Free version***

 ***For OSX 10.14 and later use either App Store or DRM-Free versions.
-But don't fortget to give Flycut access in System Preferences -> Security & Privacy -> Privacy -> Accessibility***
+But don't fortget to give Flycut access in System Preferences -> Security & Privacy -> Privacy -> Accessibility.
+If you had previous version of Flycut installed, you might need to remove if from Accessibility first and add it again.***

 **Mac App Store:**
 Download from the App Store [here](http://itunes.apple.com/us/app/flycut-clipboard-manager/id442160987?mt=12)